(919) 752-3088

 • Any custody or guardianship orders already on file

 Some cases also call for sworn statements or notarized affidavits.
-A family law attorney will help you organize everything and deliver it to the court without delay.
+A family law attorney will help you organize everything and deliver it to the court immediately.

 Court Hearing for Adoption Cases